JanDeDobbeleer/oh-my-posh/docs/docs/segment-owm.md

 - units: `string` - Units of measurement.
                     Available values are standard (kelvin), metric (celsius), and imperial (fahrenheit) - defaults to `standard`
 - enable_hyperlink: `bool` - Displays an hyperlink to get openweathermap data
+- format: `string` - The format string used to generate text.
+Defaults to `%s (%g%s)`, receiving the current weather icon, temperature, and temperature unit as arguments.
+See [the Go `fmt` docs](https://pkg.go.dev/fmt) for details.
 - http_timeout: `int` - The default timeout for http request is 20ms.